 Suggestion: Join a reading group or start one yourself.
 Reading and enjoying literature does not need to happen in a vacuum.
 The basic idea is simple: a small group of readers is organized, they agree on a list of books, they all read the same book (usually one a month), then they meet to share their ideas and opinions.
-Read also this post on reading with your students.

 Book clubs normally have around eight members.
 They introduce you to authors or subjects you might not have otherwise read.
 Book clubs are not about people necessarily agreeing so you can become involved in some lively discussion.
 Book clubs help make reading a social skill.